rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: The offset of the local timezone in UTC measure in ms. To me ??

-BE: That 48k of ram is running a JS engine.
+BE: That 48k of RAM is running a JS engine.
 They're very cheap systems that run for a week or more.
 They're IoT...

 MPT: I'm sympathetic to this IoT issue, so we could change the wording to say: "if it's available otherwise fall back to current."